Trump says he backs House coronavirus bill, says members of both parties should 'VOTE YES'

 Fox News is told the major objection to the bill from House Republicans has been extraneous matters House Democrats kept trying to include in the coronavirus package.

+The timing of a potential Friday night vote was not clear.
+Shortly before 10 p.m., Pelosi informed her Democratic caucus that the "process has taken some time," adding that “language incorporating the last details into the text is currently being written and should be completed soon.”

-A deal would set up a possible evening vote: House lawmakers have been advised to stay close as the leaders try to cement a deal that can be voted on later Friday night.
-The Senate, however, already left town.
-Sources said if the measure passes the House with an overwhelming majority, the Senate will take up this measure next week.
+Sources told Fox that if the measure passes the House with an overwhelming majority, the Senate will take it up next week.

 Earlier Friday, President Trump declared a national emergency over the coronavirus outbreak and announced partnerships with major U.S. companies to expand testing capabilities.